safespring/docs/content/backup/howto/business-units.md

 at Child Business Unit -> Settings -> Contract.
 They can also be associated with specific Payment Terms at Parent Business Unit -> Settings -> Payment Terms.
-A payment term tells us the maximum amount of time that is allowed for a payment to be made since the invoice date, for example, 30 days.
+A payment term tells us the maximum amount of time that a payment has to be made since the invoice date, for example, 30 days.